GetStream/awesome-saas-services/README.md

 [Stripe](https://stripe.com) - Stripe is the best software platform for running an internet business.
 They handle billions of dollars every year for forward-thinking businesses around the world.

+## Payroll

+[JustWorks](https://justworks.com) - Big or small, all teams deserve the best.
+JustWorks is leveling the playing field with seamless payroll, great and affordable benefits, and comprehensive compliance coverage, all in one cutting-edge product designed for you to work fearlessly.

+[Gusto](https://gusto.com) - For HR people who do everything.
+One intuitive place to manage payroll, benefits, and HR for your business.